Football is first and foremost a team sport and there’s no better feeling than winning the ultimate prizes at club and international level.

 Ballon d’Or: 2005

-As they were making waves in Korea & Japan it soon became clear there was another ‘R’ crucial to Brazil’s success.
+As they were making waves in South Korea & Japan it soon became clear there was another ‘R’ crucial to Brazil’s success.
 Ronaldo and Rivaldo were already known quantities but the emergence of Ronaldinho wowed everyone.
 His free-kick against England in the quarter-finals, beating David Seaman all ends up, is still etched in the mind.
 He would, though, have to wait before celebrating like this at club level.

 It came soon after completing a high-profile move to Barcelona from PSG, where he became the catalyst behind Frank Rijkaard’s men to claiming a first European Cup since 1992 as they beat Arsenal in 2006.
 But that was not before he secured the Ballon d’Or year, beating off stiff competition from England pair Frank Lampard and Steven Gerrard the year prior.